• truculent •

 Meaning: You don't have to drive a truck to be truculent: today's Good Word means 1. combative, pugnacious, belligerent or 2. cruelly fierce, savage, heinous, ferocious.

-Notes: Since we recently discussed truck and truckle, we thought we would round out our treatment of words containing truc- with today's offering.
+Notes: Since we havw already discussed truck and truckle, we thought we would round out our treatment of words containing truc- with today's offering.
 The noun is truculence and the adverb, truculently.
 Let's hope that none of us meets up with a truculent trucker trucking down the highway.

 In Play: A truculent reply may be simply combative, "Your truculent reply does not bode well for an amicable settlement of the issue."
-However, the Islamic terrorists who killed 42 innocent people in Bombay, 61 in New Delhi, and 56 in Amman, Jordan, not long ago were truculent in the second sense of today's word.
+However, the Islamic terrorists who killed 42 innocent people in Bombay, 61 in New Delhi, and 56 in Amman, Jordan, several years ago were truculent in the second sense of today's word.
 This sort of truculence fuels terrorist organizations.